Interesting Facts about the #Pinkpussyhat Project

 “Ravelry is the Facebook for knitters,” says Zweiman.
 The community got excited by the pussyhat pattern and the cause and started the ball (of yarn) rolling!
 (I couldn’t help myself!)

-It’s all about niche!
 The pussyhat idea came out of a clearly defined female niche of women’s crafts.
 Coupling that with a crafting social media community was a stroke of genius!

 They chose to launch the Pussyhat Project around Thanksgiving to capitalize on family time and give enough time before the March.